 Short-acting beta-agonists are the most common quick-relief drugs for treating asthma attacks.

-They also can be used just before exercising to help prevent asthma symptoms that are caused by exercise.
+They can be used just before exercising to help prevent asthma symptoms caused by exercise.
 They work by relaxing the muscles of your airways, and this lets you breathe better during an attack.

 Tell your doctor if you are using quick-relief medicines twice a week or more to control your asthma symptoms.
 Your asthma may not be under control, and your doctor may need to change your dose of daily control drugs.